-This edition applies to Version 5 of IBM WebSphere Application Server - Express for iSeries (5722-IWE) and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to version 5.1 of WebSphere Application Server - Express (5722-E51) and to all subsequent releases and modifications until otherwise indicated in new editions.
 This version does not run on all reduced instruction set computer (RISC) models nor does it run on CISC models.

 © Copyright International Business Machines Corporation 2004, 2006.
 All rights reserved.
 US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.